 Your EFC is a measure of your family's financial strength and is calculated according to a formula established by law.
 The EFC is used to determine the amount of financial aid that you are eligible for.

 The information you report on your FAFSA is used to calculate your EFC.
-Your family's taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) all are considered in the formula.
+Your family's taxed and untaxed income, assets and benefits (such as unemployment or Social Security) are all considered in the formula.
 Also considered are your family size and the number of family members who will attend college during the year.

 Your family will receive communication through the mail from FAFSA indicating your EFC amount.